aczi0/KasterSite2/exampleSite/content/english/_index.md

   - name: Digital Operations Builder
     title: Digital Operations Builder
     image: "/images/oper_logic.png"
-    content: The no-code operations builder allows your planners to model their own operations and start planning right away.
-The platform comes with a set of predefined logic rules and constraints that are based on industrial research and can be easily customized to represent your company's unique challenges.
+    content: The platform comes with a set of predefined logic rules and constraints that are based on industrial research and can be easily customized to represent your company's unique challenges.
+By being able to model your operations on-the-go, your organization can be flexible in terms of product sequence and operations complexity like never before.
     button:
       enable: true
       label: View More